MLO-lab/online-FCL/README.md

 - `configuration` contains the hyperparameters (dataset, memory population strategy, memory sampling strategy, memory size, etc.) to run our experiments.

 ### Run the experiments
-The current version of the configuration file (`configuration/config_jup.py`) enables running an experiment for five different clients on CIFAR10 over three run.
+The current version of the configuration file (`configuration/config_jup.py`) enables running an experiment for five different clients on CIFAR10 over three runs.
 All the parameters can be changed as desired in the `main_OFCL.ipynb` file.
 The most important hyperparameters are the followings.

 For the continual learning part: